nautobot/nautobot/docs/configuration/optional-settings.md

 ## REMOTE_AUTH_BACKEND

+!!! warning
+    This setting is deprecated and will be removed in a future release.
+Changing this setting will not do anything.
+The supported external authentication backends are now built-in but disabled by default.

+    To utilize the remote user backend, please see [`REMOTE_AUTH_ENABLED`](#remote_auth_enabled).
+For LDAP, please see [LDAP configuration](../installation/6-ldap.md).

 Default: `'netbox.authentication.RemoteUserBackend'`

 This is the Python path to the custom [Django authentication backend](https://docs.djangoproject.com/en/stable/topics/auth/customizing/) to use for external user authentication.
 NetBox provides two built-in backends (listed below), though custom authentication backends may also be provided by other packages or plugins.